sony/flutter-embedded-linux/README.md

 - Suitable for use in embedded systems
   - A few dependent libraries
   - Lightweight than Flutter desktop for Linux (Not using X11 and GTK)
-  - The main target of this embedder is Arm64 devices
-    - But you can also be used in Arm 32bit (ARMv7, armhf) devices
+  - The main target of this embedder is Arm64 devices.
+We haven't confirmed in Arm 32bit (ARMv7, armhf) devices
 - [Wayland](https://wayland.freedesktop.org/) backend support
 - Direct rendering module ([DRM](https://en.wikipedia.org/wiki/Direct_Rendering_Manager)) backend support
   - [x] Generic Buffer Management ([GBM](https://en.wikipedia.org/wiki/Mesa_(computer_graphics)))